-Activity 14- 10th Avenue Corridor Revitalization Infrastructure Project: One of the City's main focuses with the proposed projects of this Action Plan (and the Tuscaloosa Forward Generational Plan in general) is to create sustainable and interconnected communities throughout the recovery zone.
+Activity 14-10th Avenue Corridor Revitalization Infrastructure Project: One of the City's main focuses with the proposed projects of this Action Plan (and the Tuscaloosa Forward Generational Plan in general) is to create sustainable and interconnected communities throughout the recovery zone.
 The last of these communities to be addressed here is along the 10th Avenue Corridor.
 This sector of the City has long been envisioned as a major gateway into Tuscaloosa.
 This area will house the Rosedale Courts complex denoted in Activity 3 along with the recovering historic neighborhoods.
 To complete this community, the City proposes to install the Citywalk in the sector as well.
-Tenth Avenue is a major traffic artery into the City of Tuscaloosa and the University of Alabama and with the addition of the Citywalk, and the reinvigorated streetscaping, can become the proper gateway to the City's attractions.
+Tenth Avenue is a major traffic artery into the City of Tuscaloosa and the University of Alabama and with the addition of the City's attractions.
 It will also provide enhanced walkability and connectivity for the residents of Rosedale and the historic neighborhoods to possible commercial developments to come along this corridor.
 See Appendix H.